Do You Remember (Jay Sean song)

-"Do You Remember" is the second single by British R&B artist Jay Sean from his American-debut album, All or Nothing.
-The song features Jamaican dancehall musician Sean Paul and American crunk rapper Lil Jon.
-The song was produced by J-Remy and Bobby Bass.
+"Do You Remember" is the second single from British R&B singer Jay Sean's third studio album All or Nothing.
+The song features Jamaican dancehall musician Sean Paul and American rapper Lil Jon.

 The song was released to U.S. radio stations on 20 October 2009 and released as a digital download on iTunes on 3 November 2009.
 It is Sean's second single to enter the top ten on the Billboard Hot 100, making him the first male act since Chingy in 2003 to "simultaneously appear in the Hot 100 top 10 with his first two charting singles from a debut release."
 The single has sold more than a million digital copies in the United States alone.
 It was later released in the UK on 22 February 2010.

 The song was also featured at the start of the 2010 film remake of The Karate Kid.